Partners

 The In2 project supported young people in their transition from Year 6 primary school to Year 7/8 secondary school in Darlington.
 In2 teamed up with one of our makers, artist Lottie Smith, to deliver weekly workshops exploring making and inventing under the theme of 'the coast'.
 Lottie helped the students prototype their way through invention ideas!

 MISD is the Macomb Intermediate School District.
 In partnership with the MISTEM Network, they have been working with us since early 2021 to deliver creative opportunities for young people in Macomb County.
 Together, we are connecting students with industry professionals in science, technology, engineering, and mathematics (STEM) fields.
-A number of challenges have sprung from the partnership, including MISD Mission Blue: Oceans!, Operation Lift Off: MISD Mission Moon!, and the upcoming MISD Go Green: For a Better Planet.
+A number of challenges have sprung from the partnership, including MISD Mission Blue: Oceans!, Operation Lift Off: MISD Mission Moon!, and, most recently, MISD Go Green: For a Better Planet.

 Little Inventors in space was a partnership project between Inspirate, Little Inventors, and Attenborough Arts Centre.
 Inspirate connects communities with inspiring creative experiences.
 The organisation was established in 2011 and has pioneered a diverse breadth of cultural programmes in Leicester and the UK.
 Attenborough Arts Centre is the University of Leicester’s public arts programme.
 The challenge involved inventing to help our astronaut as they travelled to the International Space Station!